-Gay History Month – October 5th: Truman Capote, Mapplethorpe Banned In Cinci, and Peggy Lee
+Gay/LGBT History Month – October 5th: Truman Capote, Peggy Lee and Robert Mapplethorpe Banned In Cincinnati

 1726 – Diplomat, spy and solider Chevalier d’Eon who lived his first 49 years as, and her last 33 years as a women is born in born in Tonnerre Brugandy, France.
 From 1777, d’Éon claimed to be anatomically a woman, and dressed as such.
 It was not until doctors examined the body after d’Éon’s death discovered that he was anatomically male.

 1840 – John Addington Symonds, one of the earliest scholars of gay and lesbian issues is born.
 Symonds assisted Havelock Ellis in the writing of “Sexual Inversion”.
 Although he married and had a family, Symonds was an early advocate of “male love”and referred to it as l’amour de l’impossible (love of the impossible).

 1961 – The movie Breakfast at Tiffany’s written by Truman Capote and adapted for the screen by George Axelrod opens in theaters.

 Capote’s unorthodox views on sex and gender, modern critics have excavated the original novella and movies subtle references to the alternative sexual identities and practices of the text’s male characters, suggesting that Capote intended Breakfast at Tiffany’s as an exploration of the powerful and loving relationships that often exist between straight women and gay men.

 1967 – Ethel Merman makes a guest appearance as “Lola Lasagne” on Batman.
 One of the worst villains ever to appear in the television series.

 1969 – Peggy Lee’s camp classic Is That All There Is? enters the top-40 on Billboard’s Hot 100 chart and gay men have been singing it ever since.